frojo/same-page-website/src/_collections/portfolio/gangsters-buy-flowers.md

   life & the beautiful atmosphere that flowers create.

-  We partnered with GBF to highlight the brand in a way that authentically captured the essence of the brand.
+  We partnered with GBF to highlight the work Max does in a way that authentically encapsulates the essence of the brand.
 thumbnail: https://res.cloudinary.com/dyewnjw4e/image/upload/v1718309713/GBF_2.4.2_xkvvzl.png
 video_embed:
   code: <div style="padding:56.25% 0 0 0;position:relative;"><iframe